CMSgov/design-system/rfcs/2021-11-whcm-support.md

 - Easing eye strain, migraines, or light sensitivity
 - Preferring a specific color scheme

 With WHCM, users can select a theme of colors for a scoped number of semantic elements.
-This theme is then applied to user interfaces and applications.
+These colors are mapped to a subset of [CSS2 System Color keywords](https://www.w3.org/TR/css-color-3/#css2-system), which is then applied to user interfaces and applications.

 Windows provides a handful of preexisting themes, which can be customized to the user's preference.
 The WHCM color palette consists of the following colors: